Cbsoftware/PressureNet-SDK/README.md

 Installation
 --------------

-To include this SDK in your Android project, in Eclipse open the Project Properties of the target app.
-In the Java Build Path page, under the Source tab, use the Link Source feature to include the 'src' directory of this library.
+Include this SDK in your Android project:

+1. In Eclipse, open the Project Properties of your existing application.
+2. Open the Java Build Path page, then the Source tab.
+3. Use the Link Source feature to include the 'src' directory of this library.
+Rename the new folder to something like 'srk-cbsdk'.

 Usage
 --------